ning-mz/ning-mz/README.md

 ![PyTorch][PyTorch]
 ![TensorFlow][TensorFlow]

-I am currently a PostDoc Research Fellow at Duke Kunshan University working on Humanoid Robotic.
+I am currently a MLLM Algorithm Engineer at Tencent Yuanbao.
 In previous, I obatined Ph.D. in Computer Science from the University of Liverpool.
 I am also a member of the research group [PremiLab-Math](https://premilab-math.github.io), focus on solving math problems with AI.
 Now I have extend the research area to embodied robotics.